conference-opportunities/conference-opportunities/README.md

 * Try `cd`-ing out and back into the folder.
 * Make sure your `.env` file is located at the root level of the project.
 * Make sure the Twitter app has a Callback URL set in the Settings tab.
 Otherwise you'll see a 401 error from Omniauth.
+* Make sure your Google keys do not have a server listed under "Accept requests from these server IP addresses (Optional)".
+This could be blocking your local development environment.

 ## Testing